stairf/gopl/README.txt

 	              will be called after the variable assignment.
 The result of the macro or the function must be an int.
 If the result is 0, the value is considered to be invalid.
 The parameter of the function is the (converted) option value.
-If an option takes no value, the `verify' property is ignored.
+Some option types do not support verify functions.
+	"callback"    name of the callback funcion for the type "callback".
+The option type must be "callback".

 available Types:
-Type       Value  C type       Has Get Description "help"     N?     -            N   N   display an auto-generated help text "int"      Y      int          Y   Y   int argument "lint"     Y      long int     Y   Y   long int argument "char"     Y      char         Y   Y   char argument "string"   Y      const char*  Y   Y   string argument "flag"     N      int          N   Y   values are true,false "counter"  N      int          N   Y   like flag, but count option arguments
+Type       Value  C type       Has Get Verify Description "help"     N?     -            N   N   N      display an auto-generated help text "int"      Y      int          Y   Y   Y      int argument "lint"     Y      long int     Y   Y   Y      long int argument "char"     Y      char         Y   Y   Y      char argument "string"   Y      const char*  Y   Y   Y      string argument "flag"     N      int          N   Y   N      values are true,false "counter"  N      int          N   Y   N      like flag, but count option arguments "callback" Y      -            N   N   N      value handled by an external function

 The type "help" might have an optional value in future versions (help topics).

 The config hash might specify:
 	"progname"      specify the programm name.
 If not specified, argv[0] is used.
-	             The value is a C statement.
+	                The value is a C statement, C strings must be quoted.
 	"indexcheck"    add index checks to function calls.
 Values are "yes" or "no".
 	                The default value is "no".
 	"include"       The value is an array reference, each entry will be included.
 	                The values should look lihe '<systemhdr.h>' or '"localheader.h"'.
 	"unknown"       values are "ignore" (default) or "die".
 If set to "die", the opt_parse function exits when an unknown option is found.
 	"prefix"        The prefix is prepended to every global getopt.pl function.
 	                The default value is "opt".
+	"iguard"        Include guard for the header file.
+Default value is "".
+If the value is empty, no include guard is printed.
+	"one_word_long" Values are "yes" and "no".
+Default is "yes".
+If set to "yes", long options can be specified in one word like this:
+	                "--option=value".
+If set to "no", long options and their values must be two words: "--option" "value".

 === 3. c interface ===
 The generated header declares: